wingyansang/Project_1/README.md

 Contains the Shiny app.
 The 'www' folder contains the image files called in the server.R file.

 'data' folder:
-Contains data source files from Citi Bike, national weather service, and the rda (R data frame/data table files) files with the data used in the app.
+Contains data source files from  national weather service, and the rda (R data frame/data table files) files with the data used in the app.
 They are loaded in the global.R file within the 'app' folder.

 'examples' folder:
 Contains 3 files.